top of page

 KINGDOM OF ANGHUR

-The kingdom of Anghur was founded by Gorgh before the First Era of Ernt-nador.
-For a long time, Anghur was the foremost kingdom in that world.
-The information regarding Gorgh is uncertain, but it is believed that he belonged to the Third Lineage of Borodhûr in Anahkólion and that he stole eight ships, leaving his old land in search of a new world.
-Others suggest that Anghur had lineage from the First Lineage of Urhul, but there is no confirmation as there are no records of anyone born with the name Gorgh.
-The downfall of the kingdom of Anghur occurred during a great war that involved another prominent kingdom that had emerged and was already among the greatest in that world.
-It all happened because Dhóxum, son of Farthoz and king of Anghur, considered completely mad by many, after losing thousands of soldiers in his pursuit of absolute power to subjugate other kingdoms, attacked the aforementioned kingdom at an inopportune moment, without waiting to regain his strength.
-This mistake cost him dearly.
-This is certainly a story to be told.
+The kingdom of Anghur was founded before the First Era of Ernt-nador by Gorgh.
+For a long time, Anghur was the main kingdom of that world.
+The information available, though uncertain, suggests that Gorgh belonged to the Third Lineage of Borodhûr in Anahkólion and that he stole eight ships to leave his homeland in search of a new world.
+Others claim that Anghur descended from the First Lineage of Urhul, but this remains unconfirmed, as there are no records of anyone named Gorgh having been born.
+The fall of the kingdom of Anghur came during a great war involving another powerful kingdom that had emerged and was already rising among the greatest in that world.
+The downfall began when Dhóxum, the son of Farthoz and king of Anghur, considered a complete madman by many, lost thousands of soldiers in his quest for absolute power to subjugate other kingdoms.
+He attacked this rival kingdom at a moment when he could not hope to recover his strength.
+This costly mistake sealed his fate.
+This is, without a doubt, a story yet to be told.

 KINGDOM OF ANGHUR